PrefectHQ/prefect/docs/getting-started/quickstart.md

 If you have any issues with browser-based authentication, see the [Prefect Cloud docs](/cloud/users/api-keys/) to learn how to authenticate with a manually created API key.

-!!! note "Self-hosted Prefect server instance"
+!!! note "Self-managed Prefect server instance"
-    If you would like to host a Prefect server instance on your own infrastructure, see the [tutorial](/tutorial/) and select the "Self-hosted" tab.
+    If you would like to host a Prefect server instance on your own infrastructure, see the [tutorial](/tutorial/) and select the "Self-managed" tab.
     Note that you will need to both host your own server and run your flows on your own infrastructure.

 ## Step 3: Turn your function into a Prefect flow